WanderingJourney/Pester-wiki/Pester.md

 }
 ```

 Now you have a skeleton of a Clean function with a failing test.
-Pester considers all files with names ending in ```.Tests.ps1``` to be a test file (see [[Invoke-Pester]]) and by default it will look for these files in the current directory and run all Describe blocks inside the file (see [[Describe]]).
+Pester considers all files with names ending in ```.Tests.ps1``` to be a test file (see [[Invoke‐Pester]]) and by default it will look for these files in the current directory and run all Describe blocks inside the file (see [[Describe]]).

 The Describe block can contain several behavior validations expressed in It blocks (see [[It]]).
 Each It block should test one thing and throw an exception if the test fails.
 Pester will consider any It block that throws an exception to be a failed test.
 Pester provides a command called Should that can perform various comparisons between the values emitted or altered by a command and an expected value (see [[Should]]).

 ## Running a Pester test

-Once you have some logic that you are ready to test, use the Invoke-Pester command to run the tests (see [[Invoke-Pester]]).
+Once you have some logic that you are ready to test, use the Invoke-Pester command to run the tests (see [[Invoke‐Pester]]).
 You run all the test files in an entire tree of directories or zero in on just one test (`Describe` block) using ```-TestName``` parameter.

 As of Pester version 3.0, you can also directly execute any ```.Tests.ps1``` script file; however, by doing so, you will only see test output at the console.
 You give up any of the benefits of using Invoke-Pester, such as the ability to produce NUnit XML files or output objects, Code Coverage analysis, an exit code from PowerShell.exe, filtering of tests to execute, and a status summary of tests executed / failed when the run is complete.